LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

 :ref:`Cells` whose topological dimension is one less than the dimension of the :ref:`Cells` they are bound to.
 See :numref:`figs/cellFaces`.
-Consequently, the constituent faces of a 3D cell are 2D topological entities, such as, *triangles* or *quads*, depending on the cell type.
-The faces of a 2D cell are 1D topological entities, i.e., *segments*.
-Last, the faces of a 1D cell are 0D topological entities, i.e., :ref:`Nodes`.
+Consequently, the constituent faces of a 3D cell are 2D topological entities, such as *triangles* or *quads*, depending on the cell type.
+The faces of a 2D cell are 1D topological entities, i.e. *segments*.
+Last, the faces of a 1D cell are 0D topological entities, i.e. :ref:`Nodes`.

 .. note::